atomisthq/docs/docs/automations/commands.md

 It'll guess at nearby commands.
 This means it didn't find your intent.

 To see everything available, try `@atomist show skills`.
 This lists commands registered by automation client.
  Is your automation client listed?
 If not, perhaps it is not running.

 If you can't tell, consider changing the name of your automation client (in package.json) to something you'll recognize.

-If your client is listed but your automation is not, perhaps it is not included in `atomist.config.ts`.
+If your automation client is listed but your automation is not, perhaps it is not included in `atomist.config.ts`.
 See command discovery [LINK].

 ### Command was invoked unsuccessfully